When people hear the term “holistic,” they typically think about alternative medicine.

-Regular or conventional cheap commercially made dog foods are generally grain-based and high in carbohydrate content and low in protein.
+Regular or conventional cheap commercially made dog foods are generally grain-based, high in carbohydrate content, and low in protein.
 They are also heavily processed for convenient handling and long shelf life.
-Some of the very cheap commercial dried pet foods of low quality were found to contain toxins and carcinogens.

 Immunity to canine diseases

-Some allopathic veterinarians will say that to improve the dog’s immunity to diseases, he has to be vaccinated for numerous diseases.
+Some allopathic veterinarians will say that to improve the dog’s immunity to diseases, he must be vaccinated for numerous diseases.
 Hence, the first few visits to the vet would be for vaccinations.
-It's true that specific vaccines for dogs prevent the onset of certain diseases; however, they also have side effects and they introduce toxins that accumulate over time in dog's body.

 Medication for dogs

 Conventional veterinary medicine relies on drugs to treat symptoms and diseases in dogs.